SarahQiong/SCGMM/README.md

 ## Simulation
-The folder contains the following files or subdirectories:
+The simulation folder contains the following files or subdirectories:
 ```
 |_____CTDGMR____
 |               |___gmm_reduction.py